istealersn-dev/claude-code-init/README.md

 # Claude Code Project Initialization System

 A comprehensive toolkit to help engineers efficiently initialize new projects or migrate existing projects to use Claude Code with best practices, proper documentation, and optimized workflows.
+Add a STAR if you like this!

 ## Quick Start